To understand how we came to make our own pet food—a topic chock full of politics and controversy—a condensed backstory is in order...

 Bottom line, here's what I believe:

-- I believe our pets deserve variety of flavor and texture in their food, just like we want for ourselves.
-And I believe it's absolutely false in most cases that a dog's diet shouldn't be changed because it upsets their digestion.
-If a dog gets sick because its diet is changed, it's because the diet is flawed to begin with.
+I believe our pets deserve variety of flavor and texture in their food, just like we want for ourselves.
+And I believe it's absolutely false in most cases that a dog's diet shouldn't be varied because “change” upsets their digestion.
+If a dog gets sick because its diet is changed, it's because the diet was flawed to begin with.

-- I believe these corporations have their bottom line as their top concern- not our pets.
+I believe these corporations have their bottom line as their top concern- not our pets.
 To increase bottom line, they must decrease the quality of their ingredients and get by with the bare minimum quality control and regulatory oversight.
 That allows more money for marketing to convince consumers that they are making a safe and nutritious choice.
-Just one problem... pet's are dying.
+Problem is, pet's are either dying prematurely, not living as long as they should, or suffering from diet-related disease.

 But I'm an honest witness to my own hypocrisy.
 I'm well aware that I'm a vegetarian who kills chickens to feed his dog, yet has pet chickens who've been rescued from a shelter to prevent their suffering.
 Why are my hens' lives valued more than those at the slaughterhouse?
 In all honesty, I don't believe they are.
 I wish I could rescue every chicken from every slaughterhouse.
-I wish I could feed my dog a vegetarian diet and be confident her needs were being met.
+I wish I could feed my dog a vegetarian diet and be confident that a) her needs were being met and b) she was enjoying her meal.
 I wish there was a way I could have it all without moral conflict.

 In fact, I tried for a time to transition Mia to a vegetarian diet.
 I experimented with various formulations but she wouldn't eat them.
 She was miserable and it was hard to keep up her weight.
-So she's been on a cooked meat/raw vegetable diet ever since and I make a compromise.
+So, she's been on a cooked meat/raw vegetable diet ever since and I make the compromise without hesitation because she means everything to me.
 I pay more for fresh organic chickens from grocery stores, like Whole Foods, who claim their poultry is sourced from more humane suppliers.
 But I'm not naive.
 I don't pretend that those chickens live on green pastures.
 Yet I hope that by choosing such options I'm voting with my dollars for improvements to animal welfare.
 And as frustratingly slow as it has been, those changes are occurring.
 My state of California has led the way in passing laws improving the welfare of farmed chickens.
-Public awareness of animal abuse is at an all time high, consumers are demanding better, and companies are making changes... kicking and screaming the whole way there.
+Public awareness of animal abuse is at an all time high, consumers are demanding better, and companies are making changes... kicking and screaming along the way, of course.

 You've probably read this far expecting to find my dog food recipe.
 So without further ado...
 I don't have one.
 That is to say, there is nothing written down and there are no precise measurements l follow.
 Even if there was, I wouldn't make them public because I'd just be opening myself up to lawsuits.
 I am not a veterinarian, I don't claim to be a pet food expert, and I am not responsible for anybody's pets but my own.
 I rotate ingredients in every batch of Mia's food, which I make approximately every 2 weeks and freeze in reusable containers.
 So all I can provide is my ingredient list, which should by no means be considered a formulation or a recipe.